dragosgn/dragosgn/blog/5-tips-for-getting-to-senior-developer-i-wish-i-knew.md

 Teamwork is about trust, empathy, and alignment.
 Learn how individuals can enable each other, working together and not "with" to deliver on a higher level.
 There is a lot of literature on the topic (5 Dysfunctions of a team).

 I must admit it.
 It took me a while to understand that there is no I in team.

+Advice: make connection with team members and coworkers.
+Get to know people in your team at a personal level.
+A simple way to do that is to have lunch with them from time to time.

 ## 4. Network: who knows about you